AY2324S1-CS2113-T17-1/tp/docs/README.md

 * `activity Morning Run duration/60 distance/10000 datetime/2021-09-01 06:00`
 * `cycle Evening Ride duration/120 distance/20000 datetime/2021-09-01 18:00 elevation/1000`

+### Deleting Activities:

+`delete-activity`

+Accidentally added an activity?
+You can quickly delete activities by using the following command.
+The index must be a positive number and is not larger than the number of activities recorded.

+**Syntax:**
+* `delete-activity INDEX`

+**Parameters:**
+* INDEX: The index of the activity as shown in the displayed activity list.

+**Examples:**
+* `delete-activity 2` deletes the second activity in the activity list.
+* `delete-activity 1` deletes the first activity in the activity list.

 ## Diet Management